Water Damage Prevention A Crucial Step for Homeowners

 Financial Strain

-* Costly repairs to fix water damage, such as structural repairs, replacing damaged materials, and mold remediation.
+* Costly repairs to fix water damage, such as structural repairs, replacing damaged materials, and mold remediation. * Ongoing expenses due to long-term consequences like mold growth and structural deterioration.

 Health Hazards

-* Harmful bacteria, such as E. coli and salmonella, can also breed in water-damaged environments, leading to gastrointestinal problems.
+* Mold and bacteria can thrive in water-damaged areas, causing respiratory issues, skin irritation, and infections. * Harmful bacteria, such as E. coli and salmonella, can also breed in water-damaged environments, leading to gastrointestinal problems.

 Structural Damage and Property Value